 Whether Gomer was still a virgin or not when she married, she already had a reputation for being a slut.
 Her packaging had been tampered with, at the very least.
 If she was a virgin, it was only a technicality.

 Once she was married, Gomer was Hosea's problem.
 The first child she bore was a sign that God was going to destroy the royal house of Israel.
-He probably was not Hosea's child.
-This was a child of judgment, not blessing, and it was like his name meant "Revenge".
-The second child was also fathered by another man, her name foretelling Israel's judgment.
-It was like the child was called "Doom".
+This was a child of judgment, not blessing, and it was like his name meant "Revenge."
+The second child was fathered by another man, her name foretelling Israel's judgment.
+It was like the child was called "Doom."
 With the third child, it was really obvious that he was not Hosea's.
-His name meant "not my people", which was like calling him "Rejection".
+His name meant "not my people", which was like calling him "Rejected."

 It seems terrible to put such tags on innocent children, but those kids were better off than what they would have been if God had not told Hosea to marry their harlot mother.
 Mercy is always at the heart of God's judgments.
 He had to judge Israel because they would not repent and accept His mercy, but He demonstrated through those children that He wanted to show mercy.

 First of all, He put them in the care of a godly man.
 A godly person is tender and kind and responsible towards children, even if they aren't their own children.
 If Gomer had not married such a fine man, those children would have been neglected by their mother and probably abused by her lovers.
 They remained in Hosea's care after their mother ran off to whore around.
 They received a godly upbringing.
 They had a sensitive, loving father who continued to love their mother, in spite of how wayward she was.
 Hosea loved them as if they were his own, and helped them understand why they had to be named as they were.